 Ceiling Fans

-We’ve installed and tested thousands of fans — so that you don’t have to guess which brands and models are superior in quality.
+We’ve installed and tested thousands of ceiling fans to find the best quality brands and models for your home.

 What’s the difference between AC and DC ceiling fans?